markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 We'll get into what this code means next, but now we can move on knowing that our JavaScript is being read correctly by the HTML file.
 Since we just got our initial project structure created, it's a good time to commit your repository's code!

+> **On The Job:** We’ll get into what the above code actually means in a bit, but try and think about what it meant when we used the word `window` in that code and what it may be referring to.
+Also think about the `alert()` syntax and what programming concept it falls under.
+Is it something that stores data?
+Or does it perform an action?

 ## Use JavaScript functions to communicate with the player

 So what happened in the last step when we added the `window.alert()` and opened up our HTML file in the browser?
 We were hit with arguably the most annoying part of being on the web, an alert dialogue!
 Alerts have been a staple in web development since the beginning, but where do they come from exactly?
 Namely, what is the `window` being mentioned in `window.alert()`?
 Let's dissect that code.
 ​
 The first part we'll get into is the `window`, but only briefly.
 All we need to know for now is that the `window` is referring to the browser itself.
 Whenever we write JavaScript and run our code in a browser, this `window` will always be present, as we'll see later on when we use it for other purposes.
 The second thing to look at here is `alert()`, the part that comes after `window.`.
 An alert is a **function** built into the browser that allows the developer to create messages to send to the user.

+> **Deep Dive:** Learn more about the [`window.alert()` function on MDN.](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert)
 ​
 So what is a function?
 A function is a predefined action that we can call or invoke at a later time in our code.
 We just used `alert()`, which is a predefined function provided to us by the browser, but we can also define our own functions.